kjdion84/turtle/readme.md

 ### Responses

-The package controller methods return a JSON response for CRUD operations.
+The package controller methods return a JSON response for BREAD operations.
 This is due to the form validation AJAX.
 Each JSON key you return has a specific function:

 * `redirect`: redirects user to specified URL e.g. `'redirect' => route('index')`
-* `flash`: flashes alert briefly using bs4 class e.g. `'flash' => ['success', 'User created!']`
+* `flash`: flashes alert briefly using bs4 class e.g. `'flash' => ['success', 'User added!']`
 * `dismiss_modal`: closes the current model the form is in
 * `reload_page`: reloads the current location
 * `reload_datatables`: reloads datatables on the page to display new/updated data
+* `reload_sources`: reloads element contents with the GET data from their `data-source` attribute

-## CRUD Command
+## BREAD Command

-Use `php artisan make:crud {file}` to generate CRUD files e.g.:
+Use `php artisan make:bread {file}` to generate bread files e.g.:

 ```
-php artisan make:crud resources/crud/MyModel.php
+php artisan make:bread resources/bread/MyModel.php
 ```

 This will generate a controller, model, migration, views, add a navbar menu item, and routes.

-You must make sure you create a `resources/crud/MyModel.php` file before running the command, where `MyModel` is the name of the model you want to generate.
+You must make sure you create a `resources/bread/MyModel.php` file before running the command, where `MyModel` is the name of the model you want to generate.
 This model file will contain all of the path & attribute definitions for the model.
-Check out `vendor/kjdion84/turtle/resources/crud/UsedCar.php` for an example, or publish the example using:
+Check out `vendor/kjdion84/turtle/resources/bread/UsedCar.php` for an example, or publish the example using:

 ```
-php artisan vendor:publish --provider="Kjdion84\Turtle\TurtleServiceProvider" --tag="crud_example"
+php artisan vendor:publish --provider="Kjdion84\Turtle\TurtleServiceProvider" --tag="bread_example"
 ```

-This will create `resources/crud/UsedCar.php`.
+This will create `resources/bread/UsedCar.php`.

 ### Model Path & Attribute Definitions

-The CRUD command requires you to specify model paths & attributes via a PHP file.
+The BREAD command requires you to specify model paths & attributes via a PHP file.

 #### Paths

 Use the paths array to define exactly which paths you want the generator to use for the model:

-* `stubs`: the stub template folder to be used when generating e.g. `resources/crud/stubs/mytemplate`
+* `stubs`: the stub template folder to be used when generating e.g. `resources/bread/stubs/mytemplate`
 * `controller`: the folder used for the generated controller e.g. `app/Http/Controllers`
 * `model`: the folder used for the generated model e.g. `app`
 * `views`: the folder used for the generated views e.g. `resources/views`
-* `navbar`: the file containing the `<!-- crud_navbar -->` hook which the menu item is placed under e.g. `resources/views/vendor/turtle/layouts/app.blade.php`
+* `navbar`: the file containing the `<!-- bread_navbar -->` hook which the menu item is placed under e.g. `resources/views/vendor/turtle/layouts/app.blade.php`
 * `routes`: the file which generated routes will be appended to e.g. `routes/web.php`

 #### Attributes

 Attributes are specified in a key value pair, where the key is the name of the attribute and the value is its options.
 The following options are available per attribute:

-* `schema`: methods used for the migration column e.g. `string("crud_attribute_name")->nullable()`
+* `schema`: methods used for the migration column e.g. `string("bread_attribute_name")->nullable()`
 * `input`: input type for forms which can be `text`, `password`, `email`, `number`, `tel`, `url`, `radio`, `checkbox`, `select`, or `textarea`
-* `rule_create`: rules used for creating by the controller e.g. `required|unique:crud_model_variables`
+* `rule_add`: rules used for creating by the controller e.g. `required|unique:bread_model_variables`
-* `rule_update`: rules used for updating by the controller e.g. `required|unique:crud_model_variables,crud_attribute_name,$id` (note `$id`, this is a variable injected into the controller method)
+* `rule_edit`: rules used for updating by the controller e.g. `required|unique:bread_model_variables,bread_attribute_name,$id` (note `$id`, this is a variable injected into the controller method)
 * `datatable`: enable/disable showing this attribute in DataTables (boolean)

 You can also completely remove any option you do not want to use per attribute.